jarekbryk/maudr/README.md

 Originally, the set of scripts that became the maudr package was developed during COVID-19 lockdowns, where students could not attend laboratory classes but we still wanted them to practice topics in enzyme kinetics.
 Since then, we have used these functions to produce datasets for formative exercise for students, either in preparation for the laboratory classes, or during revision sessions.

-One of us (JB) presented the idea for the package in 2024 on the useR! conference in Salzburg; [slides (static only) from the presentation are included with the package](man/figures/jarekbryk_useR_maudr_talk_2024-07-09.pdf) or on [useR! pages](https://userconf2024.sched.com/event/1c8vr/datasets-and-assignments-for-undergraduate-teaching-enzyme-kinetics-as-an-example-jarek-bryk-university-of-huddersfield).
+One of us (JB) presented the idea for the package in 2024 on the useR! conference in Salzburg; slides (static only) from [the presentation are included with the package](man/figures/jarekbryk_useR_maudr_talk_2024-07-09.pdf) and available on [useR! pages](https://userconf2024.sched.com/event/1c8vr/datasets-and-assignments-for-undergraduate-teaching-enzyme-kinetics-as-an-example-jarek-bryk-university-of-huddersfield).

 ## ⬇️ Installation